chrisgrizzly/font_teller/index.md

 ## Discussion
 ### Impact

-The best outcome of this project would be a spin-off app that can recognize selected typefaces accurately from a scanned document.
-This would help many people who wants to recreate digital versions of scanned documents while the format needs to be preserved.
-We expect this program to be a crucial component for the future of historic preservation, publication, and even for computer vision.
+The best outcome of this project would be a spin-off app that can recognize selected typefaces accurately from a scanned document or hand-drawn input.
+This would help many people who wants to recreate digital versions of scanned documents while the format needs to be preserved, or when they want to indentify the hand-drawn characters to the closest matching standard fonts.
+We expect this program to find its use in publication and design industries.

 ### Next Steps

 The project will lay solid fundation for future works.
 Some clear extensions that can be implemented are:

-- Expanding to cover more typefaces;
+- Expanding to more typefaces;

 - Adapting into plug-ins for exsiting softwares, such as Adobe Acrobat;